Azure/iot-plug-and-play-bridge/pnpbridge/quickstart.md

 ```

 ### Start the IoT Plug and Play bridge (Environmental Sensor) on Windows
- Start Azure IoT Plug and Play bridge sample for Environemental sensors by running it in a command prompt:
+ Start the IoT Plug and Play bridge sample for Environmental sensors by running it in a command prompt:

     ```
     %REPO_DIR%\pnpbridge\> cd cmake\pnpbridge_x86\src\adaptors\samples\environmental_sensor